FusionAuth/fusionauth-site/site/_posts/2022-08-08-announcing-fusionauth-1-37.md

 excerpt_separator: "<!--more-->"
 ---

 We're excited to announce the release of version 1.37 of FusionAuth.
-It shipped in early August, 2022.
+It shipped in August, 2022.
 The 1.37 releases include bug fixes, the ability to configure multi-factor authentication (MFA) requirements on an application by application basis, and webhooks enhancements.

 <!--more-->